Professional guidance in separation and divorce

 Online divorce

-At Simmelink Advocaten, we understand that every divorce is unique and that the type of relationship influences the legal steps you need to take.
+At Simmelink Advocaten, we understand that every divorce is unique and that the type of relationship affects the legal steps you need to take.
 Depending on your relationship form (married, registered partnership, or cohabiting) and any international aspects, the forms of divorce may vary.
-Below you will find an overview of the possible relationship and divorce forms, allowing you to quickly see which situation applies to you.
+The prenuptial agreements can influence the division of assets during the divorce.
+Below, you will find an overview of the possible relationship and divorce forms, allowing you to quickly identify which situation applies to you.

 Relationship Type | Type of Divorce |